drpriver/dndc/README.md

 Mac only.
 A rich gui editor for dnd files, showing the resulting document in a webview.
 Built with appkit.

+This does not produce an app bundle.
+It creates a self-contained executable with an embedded Info.plist and app icon.
+Patches to create an actual app bundle instead are welcome.

 </dd>

 <dt>DndcEdit</dt>